Kys0me/Podify-Download-Page/README.md

 ![Podify Icon](assets/icon/app-icon-192.png)

 Podify is an application designed for listening to and organizing local audio on your device.
 It allows you to organize your audio into a library, keep track of what's been played, and offers the convenience of downloading and browsing online audio.
-The app requires permissions to access phone storage and notification settings.

 ## Table of Contents
 - [Features](#features)